unic/ScalaWebTest/README.md

 ### Start Jetty server and run single tests

-If you would like to run the Jetty server and in parallel work on integration tests and some code changes, you can do the following:
+If you would like to run the Jetty server and in parallel work on integration tests, and some code changes, you can do the following:

 ```bash